MrwizardDev/CryptoJacker/README.md

-⭐ This project is currently being suspended maintenance.
+⭐ This project is currently being suspended for maintenance.
 Sorry for the inconvinence. ⭐